-The bill amends and reenacts section 15-11-2 of the Code of West Virginia, 1931, to align the language regarding survivor benefit payments for first responders with W.Va.
-Code 5H-1-2(b).
-The modifications include changing the terminology from "killed" to "who dies" in reference to law enforcement, safety, and emergency workers who die in the line of duty.
-Additionally, the bill updates the effective date for these provisions to January 1, 2025, and specifies that the Secretary of the Department of Homeland Security will oversee the payment of funeral expenses, which can be up to $8,000 for reasonable funeral costs.
+The bill amends and reenacts section 15-11-2 of the Code of West Virginia, 1931, to align the language regarding survivor benefit payments for first responders with existing statutes.
+Key modifications include changing the terminology from "killed" to "who dies" in reference to law enforcement, safety, and emergency workers who die in the line of duty.
+Additionally, the bill updates the effective date for these provisions to January 1, 2025, and changes the overseeing authority from the Secretary of Military Affairs and Public Safety to the Secretary of the Department of Homeland Security.

 Committee Substitute: 15-11-2, 5H-1-2